bailey601/MakeItColorful/README.md

-This is a simple dice roll game.
-Just input player names and you’ll get to roll a D20 die.
+This is a simple dice roll game for a D20 die.
 There is a neat little clor change if you roll a crit success or failure.